“If anyone serves me, he must follow me; and where I am, there will my servant be also. If anyone serves me, the Father will honor him.” John 12:26

 The Serve is the Thing

-We tend to think we are doing this to make CDs, show off our art, provide entertainment, or provide for our families, but where we should be focusing on is how we can best serve with our talents.
+We tend to think we are doing this to make stuff, show off our art, provide entertainment, or provide for our families, but where we should be focusing on is how we can best serve with our talents.

 Once I shifted from personal brands like “Eric Copeland Music” to service brands like “Creative Soul”, suddenly my work had more meaning and worth than just for my personal uses.
 Once my focus was less on me and more on the people my music would serve, everything came into place.
 God started blessing what I was doing ten times more than when I was just doing it for my one-dimensional self-serving motives.

 Now of course we’re serving God, but our service to Him is based in how we serve others for Him.
-That goes beyond just a stock answer of saying we want to serve God with the music or art we make.
+That goes beyond just a stock answer of saying we want to serve God with the music or whatever art we make.

 This solves a variety of ills we have with what we are doing ministry-wise.
-It lets us be more than artists, songwriters, or speakers.
+It lets us be more than artists, songwriters, authors, or speakers.
 Real serving with our gifts lets us make a difference that is above money, power, fame, or even talent.

 "Balance, peace, and joy are the fruit of a successful life.
 It starts with recognizing your talents and finding ways to serve others by using them.” - Thomas Kinkade